lexie-liang/LiangJiayu.github.io/index.md

 I'm a fourth-year undergraduate in English Language and Literature at <a href="https://www.sdu.edu.cn/" target="_blank"> Shandong University</a>,
 <!-- 's <a href="https://med.nyu.edu/" target="_blank"> Grossman School of Medicine</a> -->
 <!-- , specifically within the <a href="https://med.nyu.edu/research/sackler-institute-graduate-biomedical-sciences/" target="_blank"> Vilcek institute of Biomedical Sciences</a> and the Department of <a href="https://med.nyu.edu/departments-institutes/population-health/" target="_blank"> Population Health</a>.
 Under the mentorship of Prof.  -->
 working under the mentorship of Prof.<a href="https://scholar.google.com/citations?hl=zh-TW&user=oQzY0ZwAAAAJ" target="_blank"> Hao Zhang</a>.
-My research interestes include experimental phonetics, second/foreign language acquisition, and psycholinguistics.
+My research areas include experimental phonetics, second/foreign language acquisition, and psycholinguistics.
 My study uses behavioral (e.g. eye-tracking) method to test how musical aptitude influences the production and perception of English vowels by Mandarin-speaking L2 learners.
 I recently started studying the efficacy of musical training and sleep-mediated memory consolidation in learning Cantonese level tones by tonal (e.g. Mandarin) and non-tonal language (e.g. English and Korean) speakers.